rednafi/rednafi.com/content/go/slice_gotchas.md

 +-------------+
 ```

 This makes slices efficient.
-Passing a slice by value doesn’t mean copying all its
+Passing a slice by value doesn't mean copying all its
 elements—only the small slice struct gets copied, while the data stays where it is.
 But this
 behavior is also the source of much confusion.
 The next sections cover some common pitfalls.